 Home allergy tests and tests offered by grocery stores, pharmacies, and non-certified “allergy doctors” are not always accurate.
 They can even be dangerous if the test’s results conclude that you are not allergic to a substance which is, in fact, a danger to you.
 Remember, with severe allergies there's always a chance of going into anaphylactic shock, which can kill you if it's not caught and treated immediately.

 False positives can cause you to give up trigger substances you don't need to give up.
-This can lead to frustration, unnecessary spending, and most of all a series of lifestyle changes which will not solve your respiratory problems, headaches, pain or sinus issues.
+This can lead to frustration, unnecessary spending, and most of all a series of lifestyle changes that will not solve your respiratory problems, headaches, pain or sinus issues.

 A professional allergy test is often covered by insurance.
-It is a quick in-office procedure and you can get results immediately
+It is a quick in-office procedure and you can get results immediately.

 Ready to schedule your allergy test?